Pressure Reference Page

 Purpose of Under Pressure

-The Full Story Video examines common conceptions and misconceptions about atmospheric pressure, barometric pressure, gauge pressure, absolute pressure and vacuum pressure before explaining what these different pressures are and how to use them.
-It is recommended for those who have not been exposed to these pressure concepts before or who have struggled with understanding the differences among them or how they are used.
+The Full Story video examines common conceptions and misconceptions about atmospheric pressure, barometric pressure, gauge pressure, absolute pressure, and vacuum pressure before explaining how these different pressure definitions arise and how they are used in engineering practice.

 Definitions